 - Start on hands and knees.

-- As you breathe in, extend your head and look up as you simultaneously allow your stomach to sag.
+- As you breathe in, extend your head and look up, allowing your stomach to sag.

 - Then, as you breathe out, round your back and tuck your chin to your chest.